intel-unesp-mcp/infieri2019-session1/README.md

 thread execution contexts.

-Figure 2 shows a simple diagram of the logical layout of some of the critical chip components of the Intel Xeon Phi coprocessor architecture.
+Figure 2 shows a simple diagram of the logical layout of some of the critical chip components of the Intel® Xeon Phi™ coprocessor architecture.
 As can be seen in Figure 2, each core includes:

 -   a 512 bit wide vector processor unit (VPU), capable of performing